istio/istio.io/content/en/blog/2024/ambient-reaches-beta/index.md

 both Layer 4 and Layer 7 mesh features to production readiness without sidecars.

 The lightweight shared L4 node proxy is called the zero-trust tunnel, or ztunnel.
-Ztunnel drastically reduces the overhead of running a mesh by removing the need to potentially overprovision memory and CPU within a cluster to handle expected loads.
+Ztunnel drastically reduces the overhead of running a mesh by removing the need to potentially over provision memory and CPU within a cluster to handle expected loads.
 In some use cases, the savings can exceed 90% or more, while still providing zero-trust security using mutual TLS with cryptographic identity, simple L4 authorization policies, and telemetry.